 the breast skin and the nipple and areola are kept.
 During surgery, the tissues

-under and around the nipple and areola are carefully cut away and checked by a
+under and around the nipple and areola are carefully cut away and checked for

 You may worry about how your breast will look after a mastectomy.
-In most cases,
+Most women can

-breast reconstruction surgery can be done.
+have breast reconstruction surgery.
 This surgery rebuilds the breast so it’s the size

 and shape of your other breast.
-Many women have breast reconstruction done at the
+Some women have breast reconstruction done at the

 same time as a mastectomy.
-Some wait and have it done as a second surgery
+Others wait and have it done later, as a second surgery.

 surgeries have some risk.
-Some possible complications of mastectomy include:
+Some complications of mastectomy include: